 “The sky is just big, I can’t explain it, you’ll see when you get there” – Orkadian farmer

 I found out how true this was a few days ago as we arrived here in the Orkney Islands.
 The people are magnificent, the community is inspiring and the sky is certainly big.

 The Pat Farry Rural Health Education Trust has announced application details for its Travelling Scholarship for 2016/2017.
 The annual Pat Farry Rural Health Education Trust Travelling Scholarship awards up to $10,000.00, which may be divided between two recipients.
 The scholarship assists medical students to travel internationally to a rural situation to observe new concepts, develop their own skills and share their learning with other students when they return.

-“The Pat Farry Rural Health Education Trust Travelling Scholarship assists young people to spend valuable time in innovative and challenging overseas situations, to return, and to become the new generation of idea generators here in New Zealand,” said Mr John Farry, Pat Farry Rural Health Education Trust Chairman.
+“Scholarships offered by the Pat Farry Rural Health Education Trust assist young people to spend valuable time in innovative and challenging overseas situations, to return, and to become the new idea generators here in New Zealand,” said Mr John Farry, Pat Farry Rural Health Education Trust Chairman.